eddelbuettel/duckdb-mlpack/README.md

 it is also an ideal candidate for a `duckdb` extension.

 This repository provides just that.
-It uses the excellent `duckdb` extension template and extends it minimally with an example function to run the Adaboost classifier.
+It uses the excellent `duckdb` extension template and extends it minimally with a handful of modeling functions: (regularized) logitic and linear regression, adaboost and random forest classification, and kmeans clustering.

-It is currently in 'MVP' status: _minimal_ indeed but also _viable_ as the following example shows.
+It is in 'MVP' status: somewhat _minimal_ but also _viable_ as the following example shows.

 ## Example